taobig/php-filter/README.md

 ### INSTALLATION
 **Install via Composer**
-If you do not have Composer, you may install it by following the instructions at getcomposer.org.
+If you do not have Composer, you may install it refer to [getcomposer.org](https://getcomposer.org/download/).

 You can then install this project template using the following command:
 ```